 Divorce is rarely easy.
 You’re going to need knowledgeable, practical counsel when it comes to resolving any conflicts that arise.
 When you work with an experienced Nashville divorce attorney, she can advise you about what happens next, and what your options are for keeping what’s rightfully yours.
 If challenges arise, you want someone who knows how to fight for you, too.

 At Miller Upshaw Family Law, PLLC, we offer you a clear path forward through the challenges of divorce.
 When you have decided to get a divorce, we are here to help.
-You can reserve a consultation at our Nashville office by calling 615-454-9899 or contacting us online today.
+You can reserve an in-person or video consultation at our Nashville office by calling 615-391-4200 or contacting us online today.